celediel/DLCListEditor/README.md

 It's also possible to open and save existing XML files without loading your GTA5 install.

+## Options / Config ##

+There now exists a `config.ini` that currently contains only one option:

+    [Paths]
+    GTA5 = C:\Program Files (x86)\Steam\steamapps\common\Grand Theft Auto V\

+If it doesn't exist, it'll be created the first time a directory is selected, if `Options -> Automatically save directory to config.ini?` is checked, so don't worry about manually creating the file.

 ## TODO ##

 * ~~Open from and write to update.rpf~~ As far as I can tell, CodeWalkers' implementation of RPF file loading